punkcoder/site.hamazon/SecurityIssues.md

 ## Cross Site Scripting
 1. Cross Site Scripting is available through the comment module on one of the product detail page.
+2. Comment on the Duck Bacon page adds Speck Bacon to the cart at the rate of 1 per second.

 ## Insecure Direct Object References
 1. The query string that is in the member profile can be iterated on the integer to get direct access to user infromation.